 Office of Industry Participation and Jobs

-The Department of Economic Development, Jobs, Transport and Resources (the Department) has lead responsibility for Local Jobs First, including policy oversight, preparing the whole-of-government annual report on Local Jobs First compliance under the Local Jobs First Act 2003, developing the Forward Plan of Strategic Projects on a regular basis, contracting the ICN to support Local Jobs First implementation, and providing advice to agencies and the ICN on the application of Local Jobs First.
-The Office of Industry Participation and Jobs is located in the Advanced Manufacturing Branch of the Employment, Investment and Trade (EIT) Group of the Department.
+The Department of Jobs, Precincts and Regions (the Department) has lead responsibility for Local Jobs First, including policy oversight, preparing the whole-of-government annual report on Local Jobs First compliance under the Local Jobs First Act 2003, developing the Forward Plan of Strategic Projects on a regular basis, contracting the ICN to support Local Jobs First implementation, and providing advice to agencies and the ICN on the application of Local Jobs First.
+The Office of Industry Participation and Jobs is located in the Advanced Manufacturing Branch of the Jobs, Innovation and Business Engagement Group of the Department.

 Project refers to the procurement of goods, services or construction works, that may be limited to a single contract or may involve several contracts under a single broader project.
 In determining the project value for Local Jobs First purposes, the value of all activities and contracts under the project are to be included.